Mary West Niles

-Dr. Mary West Niles (1854 – 1933) was born in Watertown, Wisconsin to Rev. William Allen Niles and Mary Elizabeth Niles.
-Dr Niles played an important role in the Canton Medical Missionary Society as the first woman missionary physician at the Canton Hospital.
-She was a pioneer physician to open school for the Blind in China, the Mingxin School (1889-1932), and in translating the English Braille system into the Cantonese /Chinese language by learning it herself first.
+Mary West Niles (1854 – 1933) was an American physician and missionary.
+Niles was the first woman missionary physician at the Canton Hospital and opened a school for the blind in China.
+Niles learned the Cantonese language so she could translate the English Braille system into Cantonese.

 Early life and education

 Background

-Dr. Mary West Niles was born on January 20, 1854, in Watertown, Wisconsin from Rev. William Allen Niles and Mary Elizabeth Niles.
-Her father Rev. W.A.Niles, D.D., the only son of Rev Benjamin (first pastor of the First Presbyterian Church of Binghamton, N.Y.) and Mahlah Niles, was born in Binghamton, N.Y., May 29, 1823.
+Niles was born on January 20, 1854 in Watertown, Wisconsin to Rev. William Allen Niles and Mary Elizabeth Niles.

+Her father was the only son of Rev Benjamin (first pastor of the First Presbyterian Church of Binghamton, N.Y.) and Mahlah Niles, was born in Binghamton, New York, May 29, 1823.
 He graduated from Williams College in 1847, and Auburn Theological Seminary in 1850, was ordained by the Presbytery of Ithaca, June 22, 1850, and received the degree of D.D from Hamilton College in 1872.
 He was a "pioneer home missionary" in Wisconsin (1852–59) and also the pastor of the Presbyterian Church of Corning, N.Y.
 (1859–72), Hornellsville, N.Y.
 (1872–89), and Trumansburg (1892-96).
-He married Mary Elizabeth West, also native of Binghamton, in 1850 and had six children born to him, William Henry Niles, Mary West Niles, Lucy Dunning Niles, Silas West Niles, Lottie Niles, and John Sergeant Niles.
+He married Mary Elizabeth West, also native of Binghamton, in 1850 and had six children.

 Education

-In 1875, when she was twenty-one she graduated from Elmira College, and spent the next three years in New York city teaching in public schools and doing mission work.
+In 1875, she graduated from Elmira College, and spent the next three years in New York city teaching in public schools and doing mission work.
 She started her medical school study in 1878 at the Women's Medical College connected with the New York Infirmary for women and children, and received her M.D degree in 1882.
-Dr. Niles specialized in gynecology and obstetrics and had expected to devote her life to caring for women and children.
-Elmira college awarded her the degree of A.M in 1882.
+Niles specialized in gynecology and obstetrics and had expected to devote her life to caring for women and children.
+Elmira College awarded her the degree of A.M in 1882.

 Personal life

-Dr. Niles never married and had no biological children.
+Niles never married and had no biological children.
 She devoted her life to serving the Presbyterian church, and providing health care to women and children.

-Missionary Work
+Missionary work

 Work in the Canton Hospital

 The Canton Hospital was founded by Peter Parker in 1835 at Guangzhou, Guangdong, China.
-Dr Niles, following her commission from the Presbyterian Board of Foreign Missions as a medical missionary in China, joined the hospital on 1882, while Dr. John Glasgow Kerr was in charge.
-On her arrival, October 19, 1882, in Canton, she lived with Miss Harriet Noyes at the True Light Seminary where she started studying the Cantonese dialect and gave some assistance to Dr. Kerr in her spare time.
-Dr Niles started working at the Canton Hospital in 1883 as superintendent of the women's ward when Dr. Kerr was forced to retreat to Hong Kong for a short time.
+Niles, following her commission from the Presbyterian Board of Foreign Missions as a medical missionary in China, joined the hospital on 1882, while John Glasgow Kerr was in charge.
+On her arrival, October 19, 1882, in Canton, she lived with Harriet Noyes at the True Light Seminary where she started studying the Cantonese dialect and gave some assistance to Kerr in her spare time.
+Niles started working at the Canton Hospital in 1883 as superintendent of the women's ward when Kerr was forced to retreat to Hong Kong for a short time.